-- The Smithsonian conducts innovative, long-term research designed to understand change in both terrestrial and coastal communities.
+- The Smithsonian is a world leader in innovative, long-term research to understand global change on land and sea.

-- We have active marine laboratories and field research facilities in coastal ecosystems.
+- The Smithsonian operates active marine laboratories and field research facilities in coastal ecosystems.

-- We are leaders in museum and data management and have the expertise to curate collections, data, and archives for long-term applications by current and future generations.
+- The Smithsonian leads in museum and data management, curating collections, data, and archives for long-term applications by current and future generations.

-- We regularly convene leaders in science, policy, government, and education and have partnerships with institutions around the globe.
+- The Smithsonian convenes leaders in science, policy, government, and education via partnerships with institutions around the globe.

-- We have leadership, strength, and breadth in marine sciences, with more than 50 marine scientists across the core disciplines needed for success: biology, ecology, biogeochemistry, anthropology, archaeology, paleoecology, and geology.
+- The Smithsonian leads with strength, and breadth in marine sciences, with more than 50 marine scientists across the core disciplines needed for success: biology, ecology, biogeochemistry, anthropology, archaeology, paleoecology, and geology.

 - The Smithsonian has already built another global network—the Forest Global Earth Observatories (ForestGEO) is a global, coordinated research network that has studied forest dynamics for 35 years, revolutionizing understanding forest ecology and global change.